 - 6 cups low sodium chicken stock

-- In the bowl of a slow cooker, combine the split peas, carrots, yellow onion, shallot, celery, garlic, thyme, pepper, bay leaf, and chicken stock.
+In the bowl of a crock pot, combine the split peas, carrots, yellow onion, shallot, celery, garlic, thyme, pepper, bay leaf, and chicken stock.
 Mix well.

 This post contains affiliate links for products I use regularly and highly recommend.